Bifurcations of a neural network model with symmetry: Single excitatory and inhibitory cluster

-In addition to the $\beta = \infty$ limit cycle, periodic orbits arise at the Hopf bifurcations on each $I_1/I_2$ branch as $g$ increases through the bifurcation point.
-For a given $I_1/I_2$ branch, the associated periodic orbit has the same symmetry as that branch, i.e. all excitatory cells are synchronized, and the inhibitory cells are divided into two clusters of size $n_{I_1}$ and $n_{I_2}$.
+This is a vector space of dimension 2, and it is fixed by the subgroup $\Sigma = S_1 \times S_{n_{I_1}} \times S_{n_{I_2}}$ of $\Gamma$ (see \cite[Section 3.3]{Barreiro2017}).
+Since $\dim \Fix_V(\Sigma) = \dim V = 2$, it follows from the Equivariant Hopf theorem \cite[Theorem 4.1]{GSS88Vol2} that there is a branch of small-amplitude, periodic solutions emanating from this Hopf bifurcation point for which the isotropy subgroup is $\Sigma$, i.e. the inhibitory cells are split into two clusters of sizes $n_{I_1}$ and $n_{I_2}$.
+This is the exact same symmetry as the $I_1/I_2$ branch from which these limit cycles bifurcate.
 For that reason, we can classify these periodic orbits in terms of the ratio $\beta = n_{I_1}/n_{I_2}$.
+Results from numerical parameter continuation (\cref{fig:periodvsg} and \cref{fig:periodvsg50}) indicate that this Hopf bifurcation is supercritical, and the limit cycles exist for $g > g_H(\beta)$.

 A plot of the period of these limit cycles with increasing $g$ is shown in \cref{fig:periodvsg} for $N=20$ (see also \cite[Fig. 2]{Barreiro2017}) and \cref{fig:periodvsg50} for $N=50$.
 There is a critical value $g = g^*$ where all of the limit cycle branches meet (see dark band in bottom panel of \cref{fig:periodvsg}).
 For $g > g^*$, the only remaining limit cycle is the $\beta = \infty$ limit cycle, which has become stable.
 The point $g = g^*$ is a symmetric pitchfork bifurcation of limit cycles, which we can see by examining the Floquet multipliers of the linearization about the $\beta = \infty$ limit cycle branch (see right panel of \cref{fig:periodvsg}).
 These Floquet multipliers are computed using AUTO, and are all real.
 In addition to a single Floquet multiplier at 1 which is always present, there is a Floquet multiplier $\rho_E$ with multiplicity $n_E - 1$, a Floquet multiplier $\rho_I$ with multiplicity $n_I - 1$, and Floquet multiplier $\rho_1$ with multiplicity 1.
 At $g = g^*$, the Floquet multiplier $\rho_I$ with multiplicity $n_I - 1$ passes through 1.
 As $g$ decreases though $g^*$, the $\beta = \infty$ limit cycle loses stability and gives rise to limit cycles with symmetry corresponding to each $I_1/I_2$ branch.
 This is analogous to the pitchfork bifurcation of the fixed point $\xvec = 0$ at $g = g_0$, which loses stability when the eigenvalue $\lambda_I$ with multiplicity $n_I - 1$ passes through the origin.